-We are an integrated specialty pharmaceutical company developing, manufacturing and marketing branded and generic prescription pharmaceuticals.
-We focus on niche and high barrier to entry opportunities including controlled substances, anti-cancer (oncolytics), hormones and steroids, and complex formulations.
-Our two facilities have a combined manufacturing, packaging and laboratory capacity totaling 173,000 square feet.
-The facilities are specialized with diverse capabilities, enabling us to manufacture liquid, powder, and oral solid-dose products, topicals, controlled substances, and products that must be manufactured in a fully contained environment.
+We are an integrated specialty pharmaceutical company focused on delivering value to our customers by developing, manufacturing, and marketing high quality branded and generic prescription pharmaceuticals.
+We focus on niche and high barrier to entry opportunities including controlled substances, anticancer (oncolytics), hormones and steroids, and complex formulations.
+At our two facilities located in Baudette, Minnesota, we manufacture oral solid dose products, as well as liquids and topicals, controlled substances, and potent products that must be manufactured in a fully-contained environment.
 We also perform contract manufacturing for other pharmaceutical companies.